I’m dreaming of a white Christmas.

 Looking for a magical hotel to spend Christmas in Quebec City?
 Try the Auberge Sainte-Antoine

 If your white Christmas fantasies involve being close to Canada’s wilderness, there is no better place to spend it than Banff, Alberta.
 Majestic mountains, snow-crusted trees, and frozen lakes and rivers turn this town into a true winter wonderland.
 Add the magic of the holiday season and plenty of Christmas decorations and it’s a dream come true.
 Santa Claus parades, Christmas markets, and several shows take place in the month leading up to Christmas.
 And, of course, there’s plenty of opportunity for winter activities like snowshoeing, dogsledding, skiing, and more.
 Part of the charm of celebrating in Banff is the small town atmosphere rather than big city vibes.
 Plus, with all the surrounding nature it’s easy to convince any little ones that Santa’s reindeer are hiding just around the corner.
+It’s definitely a magical place to experience a white Christmas in Canada.

 Looking for a magical hotel to spend Christmas in Banff?
 Try the Fairmont Banff Springs.